AP VoteCast: Texas voters sour on state of nation - KVIA

 FACING THE PANDEMIC

 The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 22% of voters said the virus in the U.S. is completely or mostly under control, and 31% said it’s somewhat under control.
-Forty-seven percent of voters think the coronavirus is not at all under control in this country.
+Overall, 23% of voters said the virus in the U.S. is completely or mostly under control, and 32% said it’s somewhat under control.
+Forty-five percent of voters think the coronavirus is not at all under control in this country.

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Texas.
-Thirty-eight percent said it is the most important issue facing the country today.
+Thirty-seven percent said it is the most important issue facing the country today.

 Nine percent named health care, 9% named racism and 4% named law enforcement.